Become A Faculty VUceptor

 - Weekly planning meeting with your student partner (at least 30 min per week)

 - Weekly Visions group meeting followed by short debrief with your partner (65 min per week for 9 weeks)

 - Small group or individual meetings with your first-year students; please try to meet with all of your assigned students outside of the regular Visions meetings at least once (approximately 1 hour per week)

-For their efforts, faculty VUceptors receive $2,500, which can be taken in the form of a one-time salary supplement or research funds.
+For their efforts, faculty VUceptors receive $2,500 in the form of a one-time salary supplement.

 EXPECTATIONS FOR FACULTY VUCEPTORS